 Some of the Lost Boys were among the many thousands of South Sudanese refugees who streamed home during these optimistic years.
 They were eager to use their education to help build the world’s newest independent country.
 One of them, Abraham Awolich, told The New York Times: “I don’t want to see another generation of children go through what I’ve gone through and what other children of my generation went through.”

-In December 2013, political tensions between factions loyal to President Salva Kiir and opposition leader Riek Machar erupted into fighting in South Sudan's capital, Juba.
-Since then thousands of people have been killed and more than a million forced to flee their homes.
+In December 2013, political tensions between factions loyal to President Salva Kiir and opposition leader Riek Machar erupted into a civil war, beginning in South Sudan's capital, Juba.
+The fighting put an end to three years of peace and shaky stability following South Sudan’s declaration of independence from Sudan.

-The fighting put an end to three years of peace and a shaky stability following South Sudan’s declaration of independence from Sudan.
-Now South Sudan is facing a humanitarian catastrophe and an upsurge of violence between ethnic groups.
+Now, both Sudan and South Sudan face humanitarian catastrophe.
 Many of the Lost Boys who fled civil war three decades ago have returned home only to find a new war.